NLeSC-AAA2/fft-prototype/fftw/noodles-codelet-workflow.md

     return Path(target)
 ```

 Once we created a pipeline for building a codelet, we need to run it, in this case using a multi-threaded runner with caching enabled.
 Also, we need to specify how to serialise objects.
+Since we only call functions with standard Python objects (strings and lists) `noodles.serial.base` suffices.

 ``` {.python #noodles-run}
 from noodles.run.threading.sqlite3 import run_parallel